jonathanthiry/jonathanthiry.github.com/_posts/2013-03-27-habit-planning.md

 date: 2013-03-27 23:20	:00
 ---

-Bloggers be can successful by posting once in a while, a few times a week or even every day.
-I chose a daily routine to help me get into the habit of writing but it is not necessary the key to good content.
+Bloggers can be successful by posting once in a while, a few times a week or even every day.
+I chose a daily routine to help me get into the habit of writing but it is not necessarily the key to good content.

 I haven't had much time to write today so it felt forced at first.
 But once I got in the flow I enjoyed the process.
 I'm looking for ways to improve my workflow to make it feel more natural.
 The weekend will give me the opportunity to list topics I want to write about and maybe prepare posts in advance.
 A bit of planning should make everything easier.